Carolina heelsplitter: Location and distribution

-The Carolina heelsplitter lives in shallow streams and rivers, and occasionally, a pond.
-The species can usually be found in mud, or mixed sediments.
-They are usually found along stable stream banks, but have also been found in the middle of a water way.
-It is important that the water does not carry much sediment.
+The Carolina heelsplitter lives in shallow streams and rivers, and occasionally, ponds.
+They can usually be found in mud or mixed sediments, usually along stable stream banks, but have also been found in the middle of a waterway.
+The water must not carry much sediment.

-Historically the Carolina heelsplitter was known to be found in the Catawba River and Pee Dee River systems in North Carolina, and the Pee Dee and Savannah River systems of South Carolina.
-It is also possible that these mussels historically lived in the Saluda River systems in South Carolina.
+Historically, the Carolina heelsplitter was known to be found in the Catawba River and Pee Dee River systems in North Carolina, and the Pee Dee and Savannah River systems of South Carolina.
+These mussels historically lived possibly in the Saluda River systems in South Carolina.

-There are currently ten known populations (prior to the 2007-2008 drought) in North Carolina and South Carolina.
-The areas include Goose Creek and Flat Creek in the Pee Dee River system, Waxhaw Creek, Sixmile Creek, Gills Creek, Fishing Creek, and Bull Run Creek in the Catawba River system, and Red Bank Creek, Turkey Creek, and Cuffytown Creek all located in the Saluda River system.
+Currently, 10 known populations (prior to the 2007–2008 drought) occur in North and South Carolina.
+The areas include Goose Creek and Flat Creek in the Pee Dee River system, Waxhaw Creek, Sixmile Creek, Gills Creek, Fishing Creek, and Bull Run Creek in the Catawba River system, and Red Bank Creek, Turkey Creek, and Cuffytown Creek in the Saluda River system.

-John A. Fridell states that the numbers of individuals in every population is very small:
+The numbers of individuals in every population is very small: